-EU mergers and takeovers (March 25)
+CORRECTED-EU mergers and takeovers (March 25)

 — International power plant supplier Ansaldo Energia and Russia’s REP Holding to create REPH Ansaldo Gas Turbine joint venture (notified March 22/deadline May 2/simplified)

-— Spain’s doBank S.p.A. to acquire sole control over Altamira Asset Management S.A. and its affiliates with the exception of Altamira Asset Management Cyprus (notified March 21/deadline April 30/simplified)
+— Italy’s doBank S.p.A. to acquire sole control over Altamira Asset Management S.A. and its affiliates with the exception of Altamira Asset Management Cyprus (notified March 21/deadline April 30/simplified)

 — Liberty House Group to acquire sole control over steel companies Galati/Skopje HoldCo, Paloma S.r.l., ArcelorMittal Ostrava a.s., Liege Steel Industry SA and ArcelorMittal Dudelange S.A. (notified March 19/deadline April 26/simplified)